hanaa-mohamed/cpprelude/docs/CPPrelude.md

 **CPPrelude** version 1.0 is released under the GNU Lesser General Public License version 3

+## Philosophy and Coding standard

+For Philosophy and coding standard please refer to this [link](https://moustaphasaad.github.io/2017/08/05/cpprelude/)

 ## Content

 |           Content           |               Description                |